 You will want to see health clearances listed for the breeding stock on their website.
 OFA scores for hip and elbow clearances are universally expected.
-Your chosen breed is likely to have some breed specific issues that require DNA testing or routine examination.
+Your chosen breed is likely to have some breed-specific issues that require DNA testing or routine examination.
 The parent club’s website will have alerted you to the health screenings that should properly be performed for their breed prior to breeding.

 The AKC recently added a new designation for breeders called the Breeder of Merit Program.
-Breeders of Merit must have attained at least four AKC titles on their dog’s progeny, have been participating in AKC events a minimum of 5 years, must perform all applicable health testing required for their breed and must agree to achieve 100% AKC registrations for their litters.
+Breeders of Merit must have attained at least four AKC titles on their dog’s progeny, have been participating in AKC events for a minimum of 5 years, must perform all applicable health testing required for their breed and must agree to achieve 100% AKC registrations for their litters.
 As an AKC Breeder of Merit, I fulfill the final requirement by including AKC registration in my puppy’s purchase agreement.
-Breeders of Merit will display the AKC breed specific Breeder of Merit Banner on their websites.
-The AKC also maintains a list of their current Breeders of Merit.
+Breeders of Merit will display the AKC breed-specific Breeder of Merit Banner on their websites.
+The AKC also maintains a list of its current Breeders of Merit.

 4. Red Flags and Breeders to Avoid

 Red flags include websites that display one or two dogs of each breed with 4 or more different breeds being produced.
 You want to see depth in the breeding program regarding the progeny the breeder has produced.
-One or two dogs per breed and multiple breeds, suggests a breeding farm or puppy mill.
+One or two dogs per breed and multiple breeds suggests a breeding farm or puppy mill.
 You can also Google your prospective breeders.
 Disappointed puppy buyers can be very vocal regarding poor treatment they have received as well as health issues that have developed in their puppies.

 5. Starting the Conversation With a Potential Breeder

 Once you have selected the breeder or breeders that interest you, you will want to contact them via email.
 In your introductory email, you should tell the breeder a little bit about yourself.
-They will want to know what experience you have had, if any, with their breed, details on your home environment including children, fenced yard etc. . . . and whether you are seeking a pet companion, performance dog or show dog.
+They will want to know what experience you have had, if any, with their breed, details on your home environment including children, fenced yard, etc. . . . and whether you are seeking a pet companion, performance dog, or show dog.
 As your communications progress, you can request a copy of their sales contract.
-Breeders typically have 2 or more contracts depending on whether the puppy is being purchased as a pet or show/breeding prospect.
+Breeders typically have two or more contracts depending on whether the puppy is being purchased as a pet or show/breeding prospect.

 6. What to Expect in a Reputable Breeder's Contract

-The reputable breeder’s contract should offer a health guarantee that the puppy is free from genetic defects up to the age of 1 year old.
+The reputable breeder’s contract should offer a health guarantee that the puppy is free from genetic defects up to the age of one year old.
 Typically, if a health issue should arise, the breeder will offer to replace the puppy with one from a new breeding.
 Prior to replacing the puppy, the breeder will need to see documentation from a veterinarian that the health condition exists.
 I have yet to see a contract that offered a money-back guarantee, so you should not expect to see that in a puppy contract.
 Some breeders will demand that the genetically impaired dog be returned prior to the buyer receiving the replacement puppy.
 I believe this requirement is designed to discourage puppy buyers from invoking the guarantee.
 The reputable breeder has no use for the puppy with a genetic issue, and the family typically has grown very attached to the puppy, in spite of its health issue.
 In my opinion, demanding the puppy back as a requirement of the health guarantee is not in keeping with the spirit of good breeding and puppy placement practices.

 Expect that most contracts will place restrictions on the puppy’s exercise up to the age of one year old.
-Puppies should not be road worked or jumped over 6 inch high obstacles prior to that age.
-Too much imposed, high impact exercise can damage the growth plates, and evidence of malnutrition or overwork will void the health guarantee for joint related issues.
+Puppies should not be road worked or jumped over 6-inch high obstacles prior to that age.
+Too much imposed, high-impact exercise can damage the growth plates, and evidence of malnutrition or overwork will void the health guarantee for joint-related issues.